 - A coherent selection of four additional electives, chosen in consultation with an advisor from the department.
 Any MATH course at the 200+ level can be used as an elective for the major.

-With advance approval from the Departmental Advisory Committee, mild adjustments are allowed.
+With advance approval from the departmental advisory committee, mild adjustments are allowed.
 For example, a Wesleyan course with substantial mathematical content but that is not listed in MATH may be used toward the four-electives requirement.
-Please note, however, that both MATH225 and MATH261 must be taken Wesleyan to complete the major, and substitutions for these courses will not be approved.
+Please note, however, that both MATH225 and MATH261 must be taken at Wesleyan to complete the major, and substitutions for these courses will not be approved.

 Undergraduate majors in mathematics are encouraged to study languages while at Wesleyan; majors who are considering graduate study in mathematics should note that graduate programs often require a reading knowledge of French, German, and/or Russian.